greg-raven/Uncommon-Sense/_drafts/all.md

 Repeal the entire Banking Act of 1933, and Austrian School economists will cheer, especially if the current system were replaced by a 100%-reserve competitive banking with no central bank.
 That banking reform would give us a sound money system, meaning no more business cycle, bailouts, or inflation.
 Lew Rockwell

 Even though they are a relatively recent policy development, civil rights laws are considered necessary to insure rights for blacks.
 But they are, in fact, among the most draconian forms of intervention into the free market.
 They attack the essence of private property, the ability to exercise control over it.
-Such laws have resulted in lessened economic freedom, lowered prosperity, heightened social tension, and more trouble for the groups the laws are supposed to help. … A Korean grocer may want to employ only Korean clerks, a magazine for black professionals only black editors and writers, and a German restaurant only German cooks and waiters.
+Such laws have resulted in lessened economic freedom, lowered prosperity, heightened social tension, and more trouble for the groups the laws are supposed to help. ...
+A Korean grocer may want to employ only Korean clerks, a magazine for black professionals only black editors and writers, and a German restaurant only German cooks and waiters.
 An employer may think that Iraqi-Americans have been unfairly treated and want to favor them.
-A women’s health club may want only women customer’s and a men’s bar may want only men.
+A women's health club may want only women customer's and a men's bar may want only men.
 There is nothing wrong with any of these behaviors, although civil rights laws seek to end them.
-In addition to violating the free labor contract, civil rights laws guarantee everyone the right of ‘access’ to ‘public accommodations’ like restaurants, movie theaters, and shops.
+In addition to violating the free labor contract, civil rights laws guarantee everyone the right of 'access' to 'public accommodations' like restaurants, movie theaters, and shops.
 In fact, what the civil rights laws call public is really private.
 These businesses are established by private entrepreneurs with private money.
 The owners should no more be required to serve everyone who comes into their place than they are required to invite everyone to their home for dinner.
 A large downtown restaurant is as private as a small house in the country.
 The real difference between private and public is one of ownership, not function or location.
 Lew Rockwell

 What is needed here is a return to the Constitution of the United States.
 We need to have a complete divorce of Bank and State.
-The old struggle that was fought out here in Jackson’s day must be fought over again …  The Federal Reserve Act should be repealed and the Federal Reserve Banks, having violated their charters, should be liquidated immediately.
+The old struggle that was fought out here in Jackson's day must be fought over again ...
+The Federal Reserve Act should be repealed and the Federal Reserve Banks, having violated their charters, should be liquidated immediately.
 Faithless Government officers who have violated their oaths of office should be impeached and brought to trial.
 Louis McFadden

 And remember, where you have a concentration of power in a few hands, all too frequently men with the mentality of gangstersget control.
 History has proven that.
 All power corrupts; absolute power corrupts absolutely.
 Lord Acton [John Emerich Edward Dalberg Acton]